Department of Economics & Centre for Sustainable Finance

 Overview

-This collaborative research project with Imperial College Business School has been commissioned by UN Environment.
-It has received financial support from the MAVA Foundation.
+This collaborative research project with Imperial College Business School was commissioned by United Nations Environment Programme and received financial support from the MAVA Foundation.

 The report’s findings were referred to in a Ministerial Communique after a meeting of the Ministers of Finance of the Vulnerable Twenty Group (V20) at the Annual Meetings of the World Bank Group and International Monetary Fund in Nusa Dua, Bali, in October 2018.
 The V20 Finance Ministers further discussed the report’s findings at the Spring Meetings of the World Bank Group and International Monetary Fund in April 2019 and announced in a press release new financial instruments in collaboration with international partners to ensure continued global economic growth in the face of increasing threats from climate change.